kurtosis-tech/kurtosis/docs/docs/quickstart.md

 f1d9cab2ca34   postgres   postgres: 5432/tcp -> postgresql://127.0.0.1:62914   RUNNING
 ```

 Does our Postgres have data now?
-Let's find out by logging into the database:
+Let's find out by opening a shell on the Postgres container and logging into the database:

 ```bash
 kurtosis service shell quickstart postgres
 ```

-This will open a shell on the Postgres container.
-From there, listing the tables in the Postgres...
+From there, listing the tables in the Postgres can be done with:

 ``` bash
 psql -U app_user -d app_db -c '\dt'
 ```

-...will reveal that many new tables now exist:
+...which will reveal that many new tables now exist:

 ```text
              List of relations